File import/export or recording fails due to 2 GB file size limit

 - Operating System: All

 The file size limitation of a 32bit or 64bit application is 2GB.
-(See below for how this is calculated).
+(See further down for how this is calculated).
+This can leads to issues when recording or during import/export of a file such as:

 - Try exporting at a lower sampling rate and bit depth (e.g. 44,1 kHz / 16-bit, CD audio quality) if you were using higher settings before.